 Welcome to My Horio!

 There’s something deeply comforting about the food we grew up with.
 It tells a story—of family, tradition, and where we come from.
-For many of us, those stories begin in a small village, or horio, where recipes aren’t just instructions—they’re memories passed down from one generation to the next.
+For many, those stories begin in a small village, or horio, where recipes aren’t just instructions but memories passed down from one generation to the next.
 It’s this connection to home and heritage that inspired me to start My Horio.

 Hi, I’m Deppy—short for Thespina in Greek—and I live in Vancouver with my husband, Dave.
 Though he’s part English and Irish (a xenos, as we like to say), he has embraced Greece and its culture as if it were his own.